 Case in point; I recently spoke with a well-known local business who wondered why business was down.
 It didn’t take long to identify the problem.
 Would you believe that their website wasn’t even mobile-friendly?

 Now more than ever, your website needs to be a critical part of a marketing plan and keeping it updated is even more important.
 To drive your business goals, website optimization must be a top priority.

-The product life cycle of your website is two years.
-If you own a small to medium sized business your website needs an update every two years.
+Why is the life of your website two years?
+That’s how long the product life cycle of your website is.
+If you own a small to medium sized business, your website needs an update every two years.
 Why?
 The website is the virtual extension of your brand.
 A lack of brand identity will damage your marketing results.
-Previously you could get away with updating your website every three to five years without damaging your brand or business.
-But, the product lifecycle for a business website has shortened.
+Previously you could get away with updating your website every three to five years without damaging your brand or business, but the product lifecycle for a business website has shortened.

 Technology is advancing at a much faster rate today than just five years ago.
 This pattern of humans advancing quicker and quicker as time goes on is what futurist Ray Kurzweil calls the “Law of Accelerating Returns (LAR).”
 LAR theory suggests that because technology is advancing so quickly, your website requires change at an exponentially faster rate than current practice dictates.
 Websites who don’t stay relevant risk maturing at an accelerated rate.

 We see this trend all around us.
 That’s why we re-launched our website this month.
 At Millennium, we know how quickly design preferences are changing, and how our customer needs are evolving.
 We believe our website is our brand ambassador.
 Our website is another member of the sales team that works 24 / 7 making sure your needs are met.
-If you would like to take a tour of our new website, please click here.
+If you would like to take a tour of our new website or ask about how to manage the life of your website, please click here.
 If you feel that your business could benefit from website optimization, contact Robb Atkinson, Strategic Account Director of Millennium Agency.